wunderwuzzi23/blog/content/posts/2023/google-bard-data-exfiltration.md

 In the video you can see how the chat history of the user is exfiltrated once the malicious `Google Doc` is brought into the chat context.

-If you prefer to not watch the video, below are step by step screenshots.
+If you prefer screenshots over video, look further below.

 ## Show me the Shell Code